Maddy-MM/youtube-rag-chatbot/README.md

 ## Deployment Architecture

-* Backend is containerized using Docker and deployed as an API service
+* Backend deployed as a Dockerized API service
-* Frontend is deployed separately as a Streamlit application
+* Frontend deployed separately via Streamlit
-* Communication happens via REST API
+* Communication via REST APIs

 ---

-## System Design Decisions

-### Modular Architecture

-* Clear separation between API and UI
-* Easier scalability and maintenance
+## Deployment Constraints

+When deployed on cloud platforms, transcript fetching using `youtube-transcript-api` may fail due to **YouTube blocking datacenter IPs**.

+* Local environments (residential IPs) → works reliably
+* Cloud environments (datacenter IPs) → requests may be blocked

+Approaches such as client-side transcript fetching and cookie-based authentication were evaluated but not adopted due to trade-offs in **modularity, security, and maintainability**.

+The system therefore prioritizes a **clean backend architecture** while acknowledging this external limitation.

 ---

-### In-Memory Vector Store

-* Fast retrieval for processed videos
-* Avoids recomputation
-* Can be replaced with Redis or external DB

----

-### Prompt Grounding

-* Ensures answers are based strictly on transcript
-* Reduces hallucination

----

-## System Constraints & Engineering Decisions

-### YouTube Transcript Fetching Limitation

-When deploying the backend on cloud platforms (e.g., Render), transcript fetching using `youtube-transcript-api` may fail due to IP-based blocking by YouTube.

-- Local environment works correctly

-- Cloud deployment fails

----

-### Root Cause

-- Local machine uses a **residential IP**, which is allowed

-- Cloud platforms use **datacenter IPs**, which are often blocked

-- This is a limitation of YouTube’s anti-scraping mechanisms, not an issue with the code

----

-### Architectural Decision

-To ensure reliability, transcript fetching is handled on the **frontend**, while processing is handled on the **backend**.

-- Frontend → Fetch transcript

-- Backend → Process transcript

----

-### Updated System Flow

-1. Frontend extracts video ID

-2. Frontend fetches transcript from YouTube

-3. Frontend sends transcript to backend API

-4. Backend performs:

-    - Text splitting

-    - Embedding generation

-    - Vector storage

-    - Retrieval

-    - Answer generation

----

-### Why This Approach Works

-- Browser requests resemble normal user traffic

-- Avoids cloud IP blocking

-- Ensures consistent behavior across environments

-- Improves system reliability

----

-### Key Takeaway

-Not all failures originate from code.
-Some arise due to **infrastructure and network constraints**, and solving them requires adjusting system design rather than logic.

----

 ## Limitations

-* No persistent storage (data resets on restart)
+* No persistent storage
 * Depends on transcript availability
-* Single-instance in-memory design
+* In-memory processing only
 * No authentication or rate limiting

 ---